 MSBuild Toolset (ToolsVersion)

 MSBuild uses a Toolset of tasks, targets, and tools to build an application.
 Typically, a MSBuild Toolset includes a microsoft.common.tasks file, a microsoft.common.targets file, and compilers such as csc.exe and vbc.exe.
 Most Toolsets can be used to compile applications to more than one version of the .NET Framework and more than one system platform.
-However, the MSBuild 2.0 Toolset can only be used to target the .NET Framework 2.0.
+However, the MSBuild 2.0 Toolset can be used to target only the .NET Framework 2.0.

 When you create a project in Visual Studio, or upgrade an existing project, an attribute named ToolsVersion is automatically included in the project file and its value corresponds to the version of the .NET Framework that is included in the Visual Studio edition.
 For more information, see Targeting a Specific .NET Framework Version or Profile.